WSU-kduncan/ceg3120-cicd-JordanHenman/README-CI.md

 ### Creating & Using Repository Secrets

+Secrets are encrypted environment variables that can be stored in your GitHub repo.
+These act as credentials you can use to authenticate into other services.

 1. Navigate to your Github Repo.
 2. Go to Settings, Secrets and variables, and select Actions.
 3. Click "New repository secret".